If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 And there’s no need to do thousands of them every session.
 You wouldn’t do that to your arms or chest, so there’s no need here either.

-But if you fail to take action quickly enough, or you’re taken by surprise by your own arousal, then doing a kegel squeeze can help stop you ejaculating.
+But if you don’t take action quickly enough, or you’re taken by surprise by your own arousal, then doing a kegel squeeze can help stop you ejaculating.

 Then once your arousal subsides a little, you can rest, change positions or do whatever else you need to recover.
 Kegels are therefore not a single solution to premature ejaculation.